 In 2001, Laflamme returned to Canada as the founding Director of the Institute for Quantum Computing (IQC), and as a founding member of the Perimeter Institute For Theoretical Physics.
 Dr. Laflamme was the Scientific Director of (2000-2011), and has been Director of the Quantum Information Program at the Canadian Institute for Advanced Research since 2003, and a CIFAR Fellow since 2001.
 Dr. Laflamme holds the Canada Research Chair in Quantum Information, and is a Professor in the Department of Physics and Astronomy at the University of Waterloo.

-Dr. Laflamme’s group holds the world record for the largest quantum computer achieved to date, at 12 qubits.
+Dr. Laflamme’s group holds the world record for the largest number of quantum bits manipulated using universal control.

 Quantum information: Understanding the impact of manipulating information using the laws of quantum mechanics.